Stock market today: Wall Street rises with hopes that inflation will keep cooling

 The readings bolstered hopes among investors that the Federal Reserve's campaign to grind down inflation is progressing and that maybe it could even be done hiking interest rates.
 High rates undercut inflation by slowing the entire economy and hurting investment prices, which raise the risk of a recession.

-Such hopes helped the S&P 500 rally a big 19.5% through the first seven months of the year, though critics say Wall Street too quickly latched onto a belief that inflation is continuing to cool, the economy will avoid a recession and the Fed has already hiked rates for the final time this cycle.
+Such hopes helped the S&P 500 rally a big 19.5% through the first seven months of the year, though critics say Wall Street latched too quickly and forcefully onto a belief that inflation is continuing to cool, the economy will avoid a recession and the Fed has already hiked rates for the final time this cycle.

 The Fed has said it will make upcoming decisions on rates based on what data reports say, particularly those on inflation and the job market.
 Its main rate is already at its highest level in more than two decades.